 Reserve Your Spot on a Brooks Fall Day Tour Early

 Day tours to Brooks Falls run primarily through the month of July.
 Most day tour companies don't book out over a year in advance, so you'll need to keep an eye on when they open reservations and make plans soon after.
 Would you like some help coordinating a Brooks Falls bear viewing tour as part of a full Alaska trip?
 We can help!
-We open reservations for the following year starting in early October of the year prior (i.e. we open 2025 reservations in October 2024), so we can get your Brooks tour reserved early and coordinate the rest of your itinerary around it.
+We open reservations for the following year starting in early October of the year prior (i.e. we opened 2025 reservations in October 2024), so we can get your Brooks tour reserved early and coordinate the rest of your itinerary around it.
 Easy travel planning for the trip of a lifetime!

 And if you're not able to travel in July, no worries.
 There are many other ways to go bear viewing in Alaska.
 Check out our bear viewing timeline and additional tour options.